hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Align the cell content to the right.
 Any content that doesnt fit within the cell will overflow into the empty cells on the left.

+* xaligndefault (this is the default alignment mode of program)

+	Align text cells to left.
+Align numbers which fit within the cell to right else align to left.
+	Any content that doesnt fit within the cell will overflow into empty cells on the right.

 ##### Other operations